Get to Know JPA

-Founded in 1901 by Jane Addams and her colleagues at Hull House as the Juvenile Protective League, JPA provided the first probation officers for the first Juvenile Court in the United States until this became a government function.
-From 1907 until the 1940's, JPA engaged in many studies examining such subjects as racism, child labor and exploitation, drug abuse and prostitution in Chicago and their effects on child development.
+Addams and her colleagues founded JPA as the Juvenile Protective League in 1901, eventually merging with other organizations to become JPA.
+It provided the first probation officers for the first Juvenile Court in the United States until this became a government function.
+From 1907 until the 1940s, JPA conducted and published many studies examining such subjects as racism, child labor and exploitation, drug abuse and prostitution in Chicago and their effects on child development.